 By the time you get to university, studying feels like something us students having been doing our whole lives, yet it seems everyone approaches it quite differently.
-The reasoning behind this is that there are four main learning styles which people can suit, based on how their brain processes information.
-So what are these different learning styles and which study methods are best suited to each?
+The reasoning behind this is that there are four main types of learners which people can suit, based on how their brain processes information.
+So what are these types of learner styles and which study methods are best suited to each?

 A visual learner is someone who gains understanding and absorbs information through visually seeing the content such as through reading or pictures.
 Study methods which are beneficial to visual types of learners include reading through notes and books, watching lecture content and informative videos, looking at diagrams and mind maps/flashcards and using colour coding.
 There seems to be many successful options available to visual learners to succeed in studying, however a lot of time is wasted in writing up notes, sitting through hours of recorded lectures, and designing flash cards and mind maps as this is time that the student is not absorbing information.
 This is where Jamworks can be a great tool for a visual learner as it enables the student to clip the parts of the visual recording from their lecturer that need to be studied, so they can re-watch these specific clips over and over without the excess.
 Jamworks can also transcribe the notes into written form, so the learner can study from these visuals without wasting time typing them up!

 An auditory learner is educated through hearing and listening to content, so study methods which best suit them include listening to recordings of notes and lectures and reading aloud.
 This type of learner style is one which the Jamworks app seems to be made for!
 All of the student’s lecture content can be recorded and clipped into various playlists for them to listen to on repeat until the information has been absorbed.
 Auditory learners can also record themselves reading aloud notes which they may have taken down, to listen back to themselves.